 3 Magee, Bryan, The New Radicalism, Secker & Warburg, 1962, p.
 38

-Cold War, or the passing of a particular period of post-war history, but the end of history as such: that is, the end point of mankind's ideological evolution and the universalization of Western liberal democracy as the final form of human government."
+4 "What we may be witnessing is not just the end of the Cold War, or the passing of a particular period of post-war history, but the end of history as such: that is, the end point of mankind's ideological evolution and the universalization of Western liberal democracy as the final form of human government."
 Fukyama, Francis, The End of History and the last Man, Harper Perennial, 1993

 5 Stated aim of the Pinochet Regime.